John Carter (ER)

 John Truman Carter III, M.D. is a fictional character from the NBC television series ER.
-He was portrayed by Noah Wyle and appeared as one of the series' principal characters from the pilot episode until the eleventh season finale.
+He was portrayed by Noah Wyle and appeared as one of the series' principal characters from the pilot episode until the eleventh-season finale.
 Carter's career path is one of the main story arcs of the series, beginning as a third-year medical student, becoming a resident, first in surgery and then in emergency medicine, before being promoted to an attending physician.

 In the twelfth season, Wyle made guest appearances in four episodes, from "Quintessence of Dust" to "There Are No Angels Here".
 During the fifteenth season, Wyle again reprised the role for five additional episodes, first returning in "The Beginning of the End" and ending with the series finale.
-Carter is one of the few characters that appears in the first and last episode of the series.
+Carter is one of the few characters that appears in the pilot of the show and finale of the entire series.

 Character history

 Carter arrived at County General as a third-year medical student.
 His career got off to a rocky start when on his first day at County, he nearly vomited in the emergency room after seeing a critically wounded patient and had to be consoled by Chief Resident Dr. Mark Greene (Anthony Edwards).

 Carter had a dedicated and compassionate approach with his patients.
 Initially interested in surgery, he switched to emergency medicine, much to his mentor Dr. Peter Benton's (Eriq La Salle) initial dismay and disappointment.
 During his surgical residency, Carter laments on the lack of patient connection, specifically the lack of thorough follow-up and care.

 In order for Carter to change from his surgical residency to an emergency medicine residency, he agreed to work without pay.
 He was part of an influential and wealthy family and did not need a salary, enabling County General to take him on despite the lack of funding for an additional position.
 As a resident, his confidence grew, and he often went out of his way to help patients.
+During season 9, Carter revealed that his family made its fortune by selling coal at high prices during the Great Depression.